INTERNATIONAL SAXOPHONE COMMITTEE

-After having in writing advised the Congress host and the President of the CIS, a CIS member who is absolutely unable to attend an upcoming Congress may elect another individual to represent him.
+After having in writing advised the Congress host and the President of the CIS, a CIS member who is absolutely unable to attend an upcoming Congress may elect another individual to represent them.
 The representative will have the same powers as those accorded to the absent member.

 During the proceeding of the congress the meetings of the CIS shall be organized in collaboration with the congress host, who will establish and make known the daily agenda.

 It is to the CIS that requests relative to the site of the next congress shall be addressed.
-These proposals must be submitted on paper at least 24 hours before a previously announced General Assembly.
+These proposals must be submitted at least 1 month prior to the General Assembly at the World Saxophone Congress..
 The CIS shall during this Assembly present all such proposals, put them to a vote, and award the responsibility for hosting the next congress to the party with the majority of votes.

 The non-saxophonist participants that attend the congress as a collaborative artist/composer will be offered a reduced rate.

 In case of dissolution, the assets and documents of the CIS shall be entrusted to the AsSaFra or other national saxophone organisations.